 The introduction of industrial machinery during the First Industrial Revolution in England had torn the social fabric apart: It put thousands of people out of work, causing immense misery, on the one hand, and triggering an interesting form of resistance, on the other.
 This piece takes a look at history in an effort to better understand the future as the Fourth Industrial Revolution unfolds.

 Dealing with tech debt is unpleasant business but has to be done anyway.
-Instead of letting it build up and take scarce resources away from productive processes, using IT-sanctioned no-code tools to pay down tech debt can keep system complexity at manageable levels and let innovation and growth going.
+Instead of letting it build up and take scarce resources away from productive processes, using IT-sanctioned no-code tools to pay down tech debt can keep system complexity at manageable levels and let innovation and growth continue.

 Freelancer life is no walk in the park: It comes with its unique challenges and inherent lack of job security.
-But it doesn’t not have to be a race to the bottom where you have to compete on price alone.
-No-code tools helps sharpen your competitive edge, increase your work rate and improve the overall quality of your work.
+But it doesn’t have to be a race to the bottom where you have to compete on price alone.
+No-code tools help sharpen your competitive edge, increase your work rate and improve the overall quality of your work.

-Industry 4.0, smart manufacturing or autonomous manufacturing — call it as you will.
+Industry 4.0, smart manufacturing or autonomous manufacturing—call it as you will.
 Established manufacturing companies are going through a transformation and increasingly turning to no-code tools to unlock new efficiencies.

-Japanese-inspired management principles came to dominate the manufacturing industry during the last quarter of the 20th century.
+Japanese-inspired management principles came to dominate the manufacturing industry during the last quarter of the twentieth century.
 No-code tools of today facilitate the implementation of these principles and therefore realize the vision of innovators like Taiichi Ohno and Shiego Shingo.

-A piece of advice for the uninitiated who are planning to choose a no code platform: Focus on a few relevant, high-impact features instead of picking the platform with the flashiest interface or most number of features.
+A piece of advice for the uninitiated who are planning to choose a no code platform: Focus on a few relevant, high-impact features instead of picking the platform with the flashiest interface or highest number of features.

 As no-code gains more recognition from people outside the software industry, some myths and misconceptions have come to surround it, with potential to seriously influence the expectations regarding it.
 This piece sets the record straight on 5 of those and provides a summary of what could realistically expected from no-code platforms.